lbalvarenga/rotN/README.md

 ## How does it work?

 <b>rotN</b> simply rotates characters of a given text by N positions.
-A special case of N would be 13, since rotating it twice will yield the original text, as seen below:
+A special case of N would be 13, since rotating it twice would yield the original text:
+<br><br>

 ![rot13](https://upload.wikimedia.org/wikipedia/commons/thumb/3/33/ROT13_table_with_example.svg/2000px-ROT13_table_with_example.svg.png)

 ## Is it useful?